Skip to main content

 Membership & Organizational Management

-The Roster Manager Portal is used to update your League’s information (membership, officers, location) in the LWVUS database.
-The membership information provided through the LWVUS Roster Manager Portal is used for a variety of purposes, including helping prospective members find a League and contact League officers, documenting voting rights at Convention, ensuring members get LWVUS e-newsletters, and assessing Per-Member Payment obligations.
-Important: local League information displayed on LWV.org comes directly from the Roster Management Portal, so if you see inaccurate information on LWV.org, please check to make sure your information is correct in the Roster Management Portal first.
+The LWV Member Portal is used to update your League’s information (membership, officers, location) in the LWVUS database.
+The membership information provided through the LWVUS Member Portal is used for a variety of purposes, including helping prospective members find a League and contact League officers, documenting voting rights at Convention, and ensuring members get LWVUS e-newsletters.
+Important: local League information displayed on LWV.org comes directly from the LWV Member Portal, so if you see inaccurate information on LWV.org, please check to make sure your information is correct in the LWV Member Portal under League Profile.

 Organizational Changes